burcgokden/A-Robust-Deep-CNN-Model-using-Numpy/README.md

 ### Acknowledgements:
-MNIST implemnetation from below repo was used as a starting point for implementing this deeper CNN model and to prepare MNIST data: https://github.com/zishansami102/CNN-from-Scratch/.
+MNIST implementation from below repo was used as a starting point for implementing this deeper CNN model and to prepare MNIST data: https://github.com/zishansami102/CNN-from-Scratch/.

 Another repo with useful ideas and insights: